mattgoldspink/grunt-sencha-dependencies/README.md

 Default value: false

 If you think things aren't being resolved correctly you can set this to true as the task runs it will print a full depdency graph as it comes across classes.
 In addition you should use the ```--verbose``` flag built into grunt which will also show you the files the task found in the order they will be used by the next task.

+NOTE: this only works in `dynMock` mode at the moment.

 ### Usage Examples